conan-io/conan-io.github.io/_posts/2024-03-20-Introducing-new-conan-visual-studio-extension.markdown

 ```

 Essentially, this application accepts an image URL as an argument (or defaults to a
-specific one if not provided), and downloads it using *libcurl* with the
+specific one if not provided) and downloads it using *libcurl* with the `download_image()`
-``download_image()`` function.
-Subsequently, it reads the RGB values with *stb* and
+function.
+Subsequently, it reads the RGB values with *stb* and converts the luminance
-converts the luminance values to ASCII characters using the ``image_to_ascii()`` function
+values to ASCII characters using the `image_to_ascii()` function, printing the colored
-printing in the console the colored characters using *fmt*.
+characters in the console using *fmt*.

 ### Compilation and Execution

 Build your project as usual in Visual Studio.
 The first build triggers the Conan
-installation for your dependencies, seamlessly integrating them into your project.
-Every
+installation for your dependencies.
+Every time you add a requirement or a requirement is
-time you change add a requirement or that a requirement is not already installed for the
+not already installed for the selected configuration, the prebuild event will launch Conan
-selected configuration the prebuild event will launch Conan to install the dependencies
+to install the dependencies before building.
+After the first build of the project, once
-before building.
-After the first Build of the project Conan will have installed all the
+Conan has installed all the requirements, you will have to relaunch the build again so
-requirements, you will have to relaunch the build again so that all the properties with the package's locations are
+that all the properties with the packages' locations are injected properly into the
-injected properly to the project.
+project.

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-03-22/conan-installation-success.png" style="display: block; margin-left: auto; margin-right: auto;" alt="Conan installation success"/>
 </p>

-Now click of the run button to launch the program:
+Now click on the run button to launch the program:

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2024-03-22/bird.png" style="display: block; margin-left: auto; margin-right: auto;" alt="ASCII art bird"/>